 The Emanuel Synagogue offers many opportunities for spiritual growth and Jewish learning through our unique family-centered religious school for parents and children of all abilities, award-winning Kadima and USY chapters, and inspirational educational experiences for adult learners.
 We gather together often as a congregational family to learn, observe, and enjoy each other’s friendship.

-Our aim is to connect members to each other and to God through organizing our programs and activities into communities that represent the five core values:
+Our aim is to connect members to each other and to God through programs and activities that represent the five core values:

 – Lifelong Leaning (Talmud Torah תלמוד תורה)

 – Participatory Prayer (T’filah תפילה)

 – Love of Israel & the Jewish People (Ahavat Yisrael )

 The emphasis on “community” is intentional – we are family-friendly, and value intellectual challenge and personal growth.
 Children and adults with special needs of all kinds are welcomed to participate fully in the life of our congregation.